andrewchambers/janetsh/README.md

 ./configure && make
 ```

-If you want editline instead of readline you can build with:
+If you want libedit instead of readline you can build with:

 ```
-./configure --with-pkg-config-editline && make
+./configure --with-pkg-config-libedit && make
 ```

-If you don't want to depend on readline or editline, you can use the bundled emulation.
+If you don't want to depend on readline or libedit, you can use the bundled emulation.

 ```
 ./configure --with-readnoise